zenanz/ChemTables/1dmodel/readme.md

 python preprocessing.py [preprocessing_mode] [max_input_length]
 ```

-Our code for fine-tuning tranformers supports multi-GPU training.
+Our code for fine-tuning tranformers does not support multi-GPU at the moment.
 Note that the code will automatically GPUs and run on **first GPUs available** in the current environment.
 To start training, please run

 ```bash
 python train.py [preprocessing_mode] [max_input_length]